JGoyd/Fourteen_Endpoints/README.md

 0x005399:  ObliviousHopFallback-%@
 ```

-At runtime, `%@` is filled with `kaylees.site`, `stopscam.ai`, `pepperai.aurasvc.io`, `ios-service.cid.yandex.net`.
-Apple's own code, routing to shell companies, on your phone.
+At runtime, `%@` is filled with provider domains — `stopscam.ai`, `pepperai.aurasvc.io`, `kaylees.site`, `ios-service.cid.yandex.net`.
+Apple's own code, routing to these providers, on your phone.

 ---

 ## Six Countries, One Cloud

 Taiwan.
 Delaware.
+Switzerland.
+Russia.
+France.
 Sweden.
-Russia.
-Canada.
-The United States.
 The cloud touches all of them.
 Taiwan sees Taiwan Mobile.
 Delaware sees a corporate filing.
-Sweden sees Truecaller.
+Zug sees a GmbH.
 Russia sees Yandex.
+Caen sees a small answering service.
+Stockholm sees Truecaller.
 Nobody sees the whole cloud.
 No single entity — public or private — has scope over more than one piece.
 That's what makes this difficult to surface and even harder to put an end to.

 ---